 A metaphor states that something is another thing, when it isn’t literally the other thing.
 It doesn’t mean they’re actually the same–it’s just drawing the comparison.

 Metaphor is one of the most common literary devices, and for good reason!
-It adds layers of understanding and poetry to your prose and helps readers connect with your story in a more relatable way.
+It adds layers of understanding and is like writing poetry to your prose, ultimately helping readers connect with your story in a more relatable way.

 How to Use a Metaphor: Metaphor Examples